markcellus/scroll-js/README.md

 Most libraries today use absolutely positioning, css animations, transitions and other types of workarounds directly on the `window.document`, `<html>`, or `<body>` elements to get the scroller to behave.
-But desktop and mobile devices (mobile mainly), heavily depend on these elements do helpful things for the user.
+But desktop and mobile devices (mobile mainly), heavily depend on the event triggering on these elements to do helpful things for the user.
 Like hiding the location url bar as you scroll down the window of the document on mobile browsers, for instance.
 Or [pausing heavy processes](http://developer.telerik.com/featured/scroll-event-change-ios-8-big-deal/), until the user is done performing a task as to not interrupt them.
 So it's increasingly important to avoid manipulating document,